-The word empirical means information gained by experience, observation, or experiment.
-The central theme in scientific method is that all evidence must be empirical which means it is based on evidence.
-In scientific method the word "empirical" refers to the use of working hypothesis that can be tested using observation and experiment.
+The word empirical describes any information gained by experience, observation, or experiment.
+One of the central tenets of the scientific method is that evidence must be empirical, i.e. based on evidence observable to the senses.

-Objectives of the Empirical Research
+Objectives of Empirical Research

 Reasons for Using Empirical Research Methods

 Science in general and empiricism specifically attempts to establish a body of knowledge about the natural world.
 The standards of empiricism exist to reduce any threats to the validity of results obtained by empirical experiments.
 For example, scientists take great care to remove bias, expectation and opinion from the matter in question and focus only on what can be empirically supported.

 By continually grounding all enquiry in what can be repeatedly backed up with evidence, science advances human knowledge one testable hypothesis at a time.
 The standards of empirical research – falsifiability, reproducibility – mean that over time empirical research is self-correcting and cumulative.